Admission Process & Deadlines

 Official Transcripts: The MBA Program requires transcripts from all previously attended post-secondary educational institutions.
 This includes both complete and incomplete degrees/studies in the U.S. and non-U.S. institutions.
 If the official transcript(s) are not in English, the transcripts will need to be officially translated and evaluated.
 (Applicants may refer to the Center for International Studies wesbite.)
 All transcripts must be sent from the academic institution to the MBA Program Office in sealed envelopes.
 All official e-transcripts should be sent to firstname.lastname@example.org.

 Two Recommendations: Download and complete the recommendation form and send it to two individuals who can speak to your ability to be successful in the MBA Program.
 Recommenders should send the recommendation form directly to the MBA Program.
 Instructions are listed on the form.
-Note: this form cannot be accepted unless signed by both the applicant and the recommender.
+Note: This form must first be filled out by the student before sending to the recommender and cannot be accepted unless signed by both the applicant and the recommender.
 The Program encourages applicants to select faculty members from their UG major or minor and/or employers.

 GMAT Score Reports*: MBA applicants are required to take the GMAT exam.
 The Providence College MBA Program will waive the GMAT requirement for admission consideration if the applicant proves to the satisfaction of the MBA Program, at least one of the following: